Nova Zagora: Climate

 The climate is mild, with an average winter temperature of 1.2 °C and an average temperature in August of 23.5 °C.

-Demography

-Nova Zagora has Roma and Turkish minorities.

 History

 The first traces of life in the region date back thousands of years.
 Many archeological sites are located in the region, showing settlements dating back to the Stone Age and the Stone-Copper age (Eneolithic).
 The most prominent archeological site is in the nearby village of Karanovo.
 The Nova Zagora Historical Museum has many historically significant artifacts dating back to this era.

 Economy

 Nova Zagora is an agricultural center.
 The region is very fertile, growing a wide range of produce, including grapes, sunflowers, cereals and other.
 The surrounding region has many farms and vineyards, and various foods, herbs, and wines are produced in the towns and villages around Nova Zagora.
 The municipality has a manufacturing base including machine tools producer ZMM Ltd., agriculture equipment maker Perla Ltd., and textile manufacturer Miroglio Ltd.